 Visiting the consulate is actually a straightforward and typically quick experience.
 I walked out with my Afghanistan visa in about 30 minutes, start to finish.

-Step 2: Hand over your passport, passport photo and passport copy and get the ball rolling.
+Step 2: Hand over your passport, passport photo, and passport copy and get the ball rolling.
 She’ll quickly start the process.

-Step 4: Write your letter to the consulate.
+Step 4: Write your letter of intent to the consulate.
 This is the step you’ve probably never experienced in all your travels.
 You have to write a letter stating you take full responsibility for any and everything that could, might, will or won’t happen to you along with personal details like name, passport number, date of birth, etc.

 Step 6: The visa will be printed.
-You’ll be asked to double check the info on it to verify it’s all correct.
+You’ll be asked to double-check the info on it to verify it’s all correct.
 If it’s correct she’ll slap that bad boy onto one of the blank pages of your passport.
 She’ll then leave the room to get it signed.

 Step 7: you’re now free to visit Afghanistan!